uashraf1981/AWS-CloudFormation/README.md

 __3. Resources:__ The set of AWS resources that need to be deployed and the relationships between them __4 Outputs:__ Set of values that need to be made visible to the stack creator

+You can also use other tools to generate the JSON template for AWS CloudFormation e.g. __trophosphere__ is a Python based tool to generate the JSON file.